 Honey bee gas flue chimney cutout – Radyr

-At the end of the day we had successfully completed another honey bee colony removal from a gas flue chimney, successfully re-homing the honey bees in our apiary.
+At the end of the day we had successfully completed another ‘honey bee gas flue’ colony removal from a chimney lined with a gas flue, successfully re-homing the honey bees in our apiary.

 For further information on bee removal and relocation please use the contact form in the side bar or